 - Avg. impr. freq. per user

-In addition to “unique reach” metrics, you can also view reach metrics that are based on cookies.
+In addition to 'unique reach' metrics, you can also view reach metrics that are based on cookies.
 Cookies enable us to estimate reach because they distinguish individual browsers.
 For cookie-based reach, Google Ads counts the number of cookies that have been served an ad or recorded a click on an ad.
-This measure is an estimate because some people use more than one browser or computer which have different cookies, so they may be counted more than once.
+This measure is an estimate because some people use more than one browser or computer that have different cookies, so they may be counted more than once.
 Cookie-based metrics can be helpful if you’re using frequency capping, since frequency caps are applied to cookies, not unique users.

 Cookie-based reach metrics include: